(originally published Sept 16, 2011)

 Type of risk profile with humans

 The more stem cells are manipulated, the greater the risk they pose to the patient receiving them.
 Adult stem cells have the lowest risk profile.
 Embryonic and induced pluripotent stem cells have higher risk profiles.
-Furthermore, teratomas (tumors that originate from a group of normal cells) can form in embryonic and induced pluripotent stem cells.
-Teratomas do not form in adult stem cells.

 The FDA regulates stem cells according to risk profiles and the potential to spread disease to the general population.
 For this reason, embryonic and pluripotent have more regulatory hurdles than adult stem cells.
 Likewise, autologous stem cell therapies have less regulatory burdens than allogeneic therapies.